EAGLEMadaminov/EAGLEMadaminov/README.md

-## Hi there 👋 My name is Javokhir  - welcome to my GitHub!
+## Hi there 👋  welcome to my GitHub!

+My name is Javokhir Madaminov and I am web front-end developer from Tashkent , Uzbekistan.
+I do alot of things, and some of them  you may even find intersting.
+---

 <!--
 **EAGLEMadaminov/EAGLEMadaminov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.